frankframework/frank-manual/docs/source/gettingStarted/webcontent.rst

 Web content
 ===========

-Java applications usually consist of front-end and backend code.
+Java applications may consist of front-end and backend code.
 The backend code executes on the server.
 When a user visits the application, the browser downloads the front-end code and executes it.
 Front-end code typically has HTML files, stylesheets (CSS files)